Merwin-Rebello/100days/README.md

 Q55) learnt to add css to my static website.

-Q56) Made a static website using react .
+Q56) Made a website using react and adding links .